 Othoniel also ambitions to revitalize and reinvent traditional savoir faire, and has brought a new dimension to Touraine lace needlework, which he transforms with colour and silk voile.
 He has also experimented with felt, and collaborated with the Felt Museum in Mouzon to create a special eiderdown quilt with embroidered buttons and decorations.

 Commissions frequently offer Jean-Michel Othoniel the opportunity to explore new uses for traditional techniques that have been preciously preserved and passed on, as he did with the master fountain-makers and hydraulic engineers in the Versailles gardens, who produced elements of Othoniel's Water Theatre grove sculptures from his drawings, which were inspired by Le Nôtre's.

 In his project for the Angoulême cathedral, he worked with artisans who master the traditional techniques of making embossed wallpaper or decorated cement tiles, both perpetuating tradiitional techniques and inventing new ones.

 Jean-Michel Othoniel’s artworks have frequently led him to combine different mediums in his work, including experimenting with technology.
 After producing a CD-Rom in 1999, A Shadow in Your Window, a thematic and labyrinthine exploration of his artistic practice, Jean-Michel Othoniel took on the world of augmented reality in 2011.
-During his retrospective “My Way,” he designed, with the support of his technical director Olivier Lounissi, a programme enabling children to discover six of his sculptures in 3D.
+During his retrospective “My Way,” he designed a programme enabling children to discover six of his sculptures in 3D.
 Entitled Le Réel merveilleux, this exhibition-workshop explores ideas of creativity, technology and dreams.